-We have created a few stories with information about using, managing, and auditing your certificates.
+We are ocassionally writing down interesting bits about using, managing, and auditing your certificates.

 Learn more about what our spot check is for and how to use it.

 We have compiled all the information we could find so you can decide if Let’s Encrypt certificates are for you.

 A detailed explanation of the results of our KeyChest spot checks.

 We have analyzed status logs of Let's Encrypt production systems from January 2016 till September 2017 to understand the reliability of Let's Encrypt issuance and validation services.

 Masaryk University has discovered a serious fault in RSA key generation inside Infineon security chips, which are used by tens of millions of devices and thousands of companies.

 Web is 77% encrypted - great!
 The bad news is we regularly suffer from expired encryption keys.